Watch Grand Opening

 Background on this bicycle and pedestrian addition to the new bridge.

-The new Long Beach bridge includes a separated, 1.5-mile-long bicycling and walking path along the south edge of the bridge.
-Officially named the Mark Bixby Memorial Bicycle Pedestrian Path, the route will offer spectacular views of the San Pedro Bay, the Port of Long Beach and much of the city’s coastline.
-The path has not yet been opened.
+The Long Beach International Gateway Bridge includes a separated, 1.5-mile-long bicycling and walking path along the south edge of the bridge.
+Officially named the Mark Bixby Memorial Bicycle Pedestrian Path, the route offers spectacular views of the San Pedro Bay, the Port of Long Beach and much of the city’s coastline.

 The path is named after one of Long Beach’s leading bicycle advocates.
 Mark Bixby helped create the city’s Bicycle Master Plan and founded the Long Beach Bicycle Festival.
 He also spearheaded the successful grassroots effort to have a bike path included in the design of the new bridge.
 Bixby died in a tragic airplane crash on March 16, 2011.
 It wasn’t long after that when the Long Beach Board of Harbor Commissioners approved the addition of the path to the Gerald Desmond Bridge Replacement Project.